Can Humans Eat Grass In a Survival Situation?

 See more edible weeds.

-The tubers are the most sought-after part of the grass and, depending on the type of nut or sedge grass you’ve found, has an almond-like flavor or, in the case of the purple nutsedge, an odd menthol one.
+The tubers are the most sought-after part of the grass.
+Depending on the type of nut or sedge grass you’ve found, the tubers have an almond-like flavor or, in the case of the purple nutsedge, an odd menthol one.

 Bristle Grass